microsoft/fluentui-react-native/packages/experimental/Checkbox/MIGRATION.md

 Please see [this page](../../../docs/pages/Guides/UpdatingCustomize.md) for guidance on how to move from the old `customize` API to the new one.

-## Porting from FluentUI v9 Checkbox
+## Porting from FluentUI React v9 Checkbox

-The FURN Checkbox cannot be used in place of a FluentUI Checkbox - these buttons are intended to be used on their respective platforms.
+The FURN Checkbox cannot be used in place of a FluentUI React Checkbox - these buttons are intended to be used on their respective platforms.
 See [this porting guide](../../../docs/pages/Guides/PortingFromFluentUI.md) for general guidance on coming from FluentUI to FURN.

-### Props that remain as is
+### Props unchanged

 - `circular`
 - `labelPosition`